Colours

 Palettes

 Colours that are grouped into semantic groups are called palettes.
-Context determine which palette colour should be used.
+Context determines which palette colour should be used and the contrast requirements that need to be met.

 Primary